0

 Orange Paste

-Orange Paste We grow a lot of different paste tomatoes but Orange Paste is truly different.
-It is definitely orange, not yellow-orange, but a deep, glowing orange.
-The flavorful meat is thick and the tomatoes are elongated, similar to Roma, but larger.
+Orange Paste We grow a lot of different paste tomatoes, but Orange Paste is truly different.
+It is definitely orange, not yellow orange, but a deep, glowing orange.
+The flavorful meat is thick, and the tomatoes are elongated, similar to Roma, but larger.
 I made lots of beautiful orange salsa with this beauty!
 75 days Indeterminate

 Punta Bandas make an excellent canning and paste tomato with no blemishes.

 Punta Banda Coming to us from Old Mexico, this formerly wild tomato is Will’s very favorite tomato for making tomato sauces.
 Each tomato on the hugely productive vine is perfect and meaty for a small plum-sized fruit.
 It makes canning a breeze as we just pull off the stem and toss them into our tomato strainer and grind away, watching the sauce come pouring out.
 MMmmmm.
 These are a very hardy red tomato that laughs at heat and drought.
 60 days Determinate that is covered with red fruit!
-SOLD OUT FOR 2023

 Purple Russian Aka UKRAINIAN Purple